Writing on Father’s Day … some memories of my late dad’s influence on my musical education:

 A turning point came when on one of my trips to Rare Records I bought an LP of Elgar’s Cello Concerto in a famous recording by Jacqueline du Pré.
 I listened to it over and over and fell in love with it … its dramatic opening, soul searching phrases and soaring melodies.
 “So that’s what a cello’s meant to sound like!”
 Years later, studying for my degree, when my teacher suggested I learn the Elgar for my performance exam, I was so excited, I rushed off up town, straight away, to buy the music.
 And as I swept my bow across those opening chords, I was in my element.
 Nothing was ever going to put me off playing the cello!
 Do I wish I played the flute?
 Not in a million years!

-Read more from Liv’s Music World by adding your email address below or click the ‘subscribe’ button below.
-Thank you!
+Receive new posts from Liv’s Music World by adding your email address below.

 Over the past decade, my musical studies have taken me on a virtual world tour.
 I have enjoyed learning to play Indonesian gamelan, Indian sitar and tabla, learning West African dance and playing in a Chinese orchestra but all of a sudden a strange thing has happened.
 Just lately during lockdown I have become homesick for England.
 Due to pandemic restrictions here where I live in Scotland, I haven’t been over the border for over a year.
 So what better cure than to let the music take me there?